Harry Bruce Woolfe

-Harry Bruce Woolfe CBE, (1880, Marylebone, London – 1965, Brighton) was an English film producer and occasional director who founded British Instructional Films.
+Harry Bruce Woolfe CBE (1880 in Marylebone, London – 1965 in Brighton) was an English film producer and occasional director who founded British Instructional Films.
 The company focused on documentaries, nature films, and works concerning World War I. He was himself a veteran so had an interest in using film to re-enact the war.
 This links to his being referred to as an "ardent imperialist" who intended to tell heroic stories of said war.
 In addition to work on war films he initiated the Secrets of Nature series.